 Health Benefits of Owning a Pet

-Dog-walking also creates opportunities for healthy social interaction.
-Reports have cited dogs as a social lubricant, helping pet owners connect with others.
-Many people are comfortable engaging with a pet owner versus a person without a pet because there may be a certain level of acceptability in that act of engagement.
+Dog walking creates opportunities for healthy social interaction, helping pet owners connect with each other.
+Many people are more comfortable engaging with someone who owns a pet than one without.
 Pets can act as a shared interest and be the basis for friendly conversation with new people that might not have otherwise been acceptable.
 Plus, if you take your dog to a dog park to they can interact with other dogs, you can interact with those dog owners.